 Summer is probably the least favorable season to visit Hong Kong.
 It can be extremely hot during the day, and eventually typhoons hit the region.
 However nights are warm and ideal to enjoy the Temple Street Night Market, for example.

 One important thing to consider before visiting Hong Kong is the public holiday calendar in mainland China.
-Most visitors coming to Hong Kong are from mainland China, and public holidays in the country result in a high influx of tourists to the Hong Kong island.
+Most visitors coming to the city are from mainland China, and public holidays in the country result in a high influx of tourists to it.
 Therefore, one should avoid such dates, and mainly the Chinese New Year (Spring Festival).